Rock Radio Heaven (B)

 Also known as: The Chucker

-Stations: KHJ, KGBS, KFI Los Angeles, WMCA New York, KFRC, K-101 San Francisco, WFIL Philadelphia, CKLW Windsor, Ont., WHBQ Memphis, KTSA San Antonio, KRUX, KUPD Phoenix, KCBQ San Diego, WMYQ Miami, WYDE Birmingham, Ala.
+Stations: KHJ, KGBS, KFI Los Angeles, WMCA New York, KFRC, K-101 San Francisco, WFIL Philadelphia, CKLW Windsor, Ontario, WHBQ Memphis, KTSA San Antonio, KRUX, KUPD Phoenix, KCBQ San Diego, WMYQ Miami, WYDE Birmingham, Alabama

 Notes: There are many great tales about Chuck Browning.
 Once, at KGB, when a cart machine malfunctioned, he gave it away to the fourth caller.
 When crossing into Windsor from the U.S., a border guard asked him if he had anything to declare.
 His answer "Yeah, war.
 If you don't stop hassling me I'm going to shoot holes in the Windsor Tunnel and turn it into a car wash."